 =SUM('Sales July'!G3, 'Sales August'!G3)

-You can quickly sum values in Google Sheets without using any formulas by highlighting the range of cells you want to add.
-As you select the cells, Google Sheets will automatically display the sum in the bottom-right corner of the screen, along with other basic statistics like the average and count.
+You can quickly sum values in Google Sheets without using any formulas by simply selecting the range of cells you want to add.
+As you select the cells, Google Sheets will automatically display the sum in the bottom-right corner of the screen, along with other basic statistics, such as the average and count.

-This feature is ideal for getting a quick total without the need to enter a formula, making it a convenient tool for fast calculations during data reviews or when working with temporary datasets.
+This feature is ideal for quickly obtaining a total without the need to enter a formula, making it a convenient tool for fast calculations during data reviews or when working with temporary datasets.

 Explore advanced applications of SUMIF and SUMIFS in Google Sheets, including exact text matches, wildcard characters, date-based criteria, and logical operators.
 Master these techniques for precise and efficient data analysis.